adaszko/complgen/README.md

 ## Caveats

- * Bash requires `bash-completion` OS package to be installed because completion scripts produced by `complgen` call shell functions from that package at *completion* time.
+ * Bash requires `bash-completion` OS package to be installed because completion scripts produced by `complgen`, call shell functions from that package at *completion* time.
 This is necessary to work around Bash's default behavior of [breaking shell words on any character present in the `$COMP_WORDBREAKS`](https://stackoverflow.com/a/12495480) environment variable.